 In a way, the winter solstice is the new year.
 It is the mark of cosmic winter.
 Where everything has retreated into hibernation, the old growth and remains of life have blown away in the fall winds, and the days are the darkest and the shortest they will get.

-As we experience the winter solstice, we are at the darkest time we will experience for the entire year.
+During the winter solstice, we experience the darkest, calmest, and most peaceful time we will have for the entire year.

-The earth has been ebbing away on its descent toward the opposite hemisphere giving light, warmth, and life to the earth where it touches the most.
-Leaving us in the cold, dormant fall and beginnings of winter.
+The earth has been ebbing away on its descent toward the opposite hemisphere for several months now.
+The sun has been giving light, warmth, and life to the earth less and less each day since summer.
+Leaving us, now, in the cold, dormant fall, and the beginning of winter.

-Life has long since faded away and hidden from sight where it lays in wait for the sun to return and draw it out of hibernation.
+Life has long since faded away and hidden from sight.
+It now lays in wait for the sun to return and draw it out of hibernation.

 The leaves, grass, flowers,

-The sun that has become lower and lower in the sky showing itself less and less finally hits the point where it appears to stop moving before reversing its descent back toward us.
+The sun that has become lower and lower in the sky showing itself less and less, appears to stop moving as we have the shortest and darkest day of the entire year.
+This stillness and darkness provide us with a calm and peaceful energy.
+And signals that the sun is about to reverse its descent back toward us.

-This return of the sun marks the coming of more light, longer days, the reawakening of nature, and eventually the reemergence of life that fills our environment with beauty and provides the food that will nourish our bodies.
+The sun’s reversal in its decent marks the coming of more light, longer days, the reawakening of nature, and eventually the reemergence of life.
+Filling our surroundings with beauty and providing food to nourish our bodies.

-A time we will begin to emerge from our own hibernation of warmth and safety within our homes and begin the pursuits of outdoor life, work, recreation, and enjoyment.
+Once the sun returns, we will begin to emerge from our own hibernation.
+We will retreat more and more from the warmth and safety of our homes.
+And we will, once again, begin the pursuits of outdoor life, work, recreation, and enjoyment.

-Once the days start getting longer and the sun appears higher in our sky the hope for the many good things that will come from the year also grows in intensity.
+Once the days start getting longer and the sun appears higher in our sky, the hope for abundance, prosperity, and the many good things to come in the following year also grow in intensity.